jpdatalicious/CSSGuideline/README.md

 ### Naming components ###
 ---

-Components will be named with at least two words, separated by a dash.
+Components will be named with at least two words, prefixed with `st`, separated by a dash.
 Examples of components:

- * A like button (.like-button)
+ * A like button (.st-like-button)
- * A search form (.search-form)
+ * A search form (.st-search-form)
- * A news article card (.article-card)
+ * A news article card (.st-article-card)

 ### One component per file ###